morficus/license-ls/README.md

 ## Contributing
 Want a new feature added?
 Found a bug?
-Go ahead an open [a new issue](https://github.com/morficus/license-ls/issues/new) or feel free to subject pull requests
+Go ahead an open [a new issue](https://github.com/morficus/license-ls/issues/new) or feel free to submit a pull request